Unexpected Robustness of Multipartite Entanglement against Sudden Death from Spontaneous Emission

+The complexity of Eq.~\eqref{convexhull} is evident, as the number of terms appearing in the sum cannot be predetermined.
+In principle, an infinite number of parameters are required to fully characterize this optimization.
+Although a new technique has recently been proposed for estimating this value experimentally \cite{xie2023estimate}, precise numerical evaluation of this formula remains a significant challenge and may even be considered impossible.
+It is worth noting that two different approaches have been proposed to evaluate this formula, but they have not gained widespread recognition.

+The first approach was proposed by R\"othlisberger, Lehmann, and Loss \cite{rothlisberger2009}.
+They discovered that, for a rank-$r$ density matrix $\rho$, the result is already highly accurate when a cutoff is chosen such that the number of pure-state terms in the decomposition Eq.~\eqref{convexhull} does not exceed $r+4$.
+Consequently, the total number of parameters is given by $r(r+8)$.
+In our own experience, we have verified that the $r+4$ cutoff indeed yields sufficient accuracy for addressing the ESD problem, even when the system's entanglement is remarkably small---on the order of $10^{-3}$, as will be shown later.
+For the parametrization, we employ the Euler-Hurwitz angles, a technique introduced in Ref.~\cite{rothlisberger2009}.

+Nonetheless, this {\it cutoff} approach encounters limitations when the rank of the mixed state $\rho$ is large, for instance, $r=8$.
+In such cases, a total of 128 parameters are involved in the optimization Eq.~\eqref{convexhull}, and the numerical evaluation becomes extremely challenging.

+An alternative approach was given by Eisert, Brand\~ao, and Audenaert \cite{eisert2007}.
+Recognizing the convex property of Eq.~\eqref{convexhull}, they applied the Legendre transform twice to obtain:

-where the interior infimum is over all possible three-qubit pure states $\psi$, while the exterior supremum is over all possible Hermitian matrices $X$.
-At first glance, Eq. \eqref{conconjugate} is much more complicated than \eqref{convexhull}, with both ``$\sup$'' and ``$\inf$'' engaged.
-However, the infinitely many possible decompositions $\{p_i,\psi_i\}$ in \eqref{convexhull} are completely eliminated.
-Furthermore, the dimension of the Hermitian $X$ space for the exterior supremum, normally 64 for three-qubit systems, can be reduced to a rather small number by the symmetry of the state $\rho$, which greatly simplifies the numerical task, as was shown by Ryu, Lee, and Sim \cite{ryu2012}.
-As an example of the method (and recalling the $|G\rangle$ short form in (\ref{GHZ-G})), the Fill measure for the mixture $s|G\rangle\langle G|+(1-s)|W\rangle\langle W|$ is demonstrated in Fig.~1.
-The analytic solution for the mixture is $F(s)=(5s^2-4s+8)/9$, provided by Lohmayer, et al., in \cite{lohmayer2006}.
-The dimension of the exterior supremum for $X$ in \eqref{conconjugate} is reduced to 8 (compared to 64) by symmetries of the state.
+where the interior infimum is taken over all possible three-qubit pure states $\psi$ with 14 parameters, while the exterior supremum is taken over all possible $8\times8$ Hermitian matrices $X$.
+At first glance, Eq.~\eqref{conconjugate} appears more complicated than \eqref{convexhull}, involving both ``$\sup$'' and ``$\inf$'' operations.
+However, the infinitely many possible decompositions $\{p_i,\psi_i\}$ in \eqref{convexhull} are eliminated.
+Furthermore, the dimension of the Hermitian $X$ space for the exterior supremum, typically 64 for three-qubit systems, can be significantly reduced by the symmetry of the state $\rho$.
+This greatly simplifies the numerical task, as demonstrated by Ryu, Lee, and Sim \cite{ryu2012}.
+As an example of the method, the concurrence fill measure for the mixture $\rho(s)=s|\text{GHZ}\rangle\langle\text{GHZ}|+(1-s)|W\rangle\langle W|$ is shown in Fig.~\ref{fig:task2}.
+The definitions of the Greenberger-Horne-Zeilinger (GHZ) state and the $W$ state can be found in \cite{dur2000}.
+The analytic solution for the mixture is $F(s)=(5s^2-4s+8)/9$, provided by Lohmayer {\it et~al.} \cite{lohmayer2006}.
+For this state, the dimension of the exterior supremum for $X$ in \eqref{conconjugate} is reduced to 8 (compared to 64) due to the state's symmetries.

+This {\it minmax} approach, on the other hand, has its own limitations.
+When the symmetry of the mixed state $\rho$ fails to effectively reduce the external dimension of $X$, the method becomes less efficient.